ognistik/macrowhisper/src/CODEBASE_MAP.md

 - **Recordings watcher status**: Shows if actively watching recordings folder
 - **Folder watcher status**: Shows if waiting for recordings folder to appear ("yes (waiting for recordings folder)")
 - **Active action display**: Shows current active action with type information
+- **Auto-return status**: Shows if auto-return is enabled
+- **Scheduled action status**: Shows if any action is scheduled for next recording
 - **Path validation**: Reports both Superwhisper folder and recordings folder existence
 - **Health warnings**: Alerts if watchers are in inconsistent states